openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 --------------------------------
-Installing the Controller-1 Host
+Installing the controller-1 host
 --------------------------------

 After initializing and configuring controller-0, you can add and configure a backup controller controller-1.

 ******************************
-Initializing Controller-1 Host
+Initializing controller-1 host
 ******************************

-Power on Controller-1.
-In Controller-1 console you will see:
+Power on controller-1.
+In controller-1 console you will see:

 ::